ramblingsofadev/docs/http-requests.md

 <h2 id="getting-query-string-data">Getting Query String Data</h2>

 In vanilla PHP, query string data is read from the `$_GET` superglobal.
-In Aphiria, it's stored in the request's URI.  `Uri::getQueryString()` returns the raw query string - to return it as an [immutable dictionary](collections.md#hash-tables), use `RequestParser`:
+In Aphiria, it's stored in the request's URI.  `Uri::getQueryString()` returns the raw query string - to return it as an [immutable hash table](collections.md#immutable-hash-tables), use `RequestParser`:

 ```php
 use Aphiria\Net\Http\Formatting\RequestParser;